-• A plan can be developed with you, your child and their current provider to set priorities that integrate their health and personal goals.
-Examples include the "Transition Plan for Teens" from cshcn.org/teens or "Plan of Care" from gottransition.org
+- A plan can be developed with you, your child, and their current provider to set priorities that integrate their health and personal goals.
+Examples include the "Health Care Plan of Care" from gottransition.org/6ce/?leaving-plan-care. - A Portable Medical Summary can be filled out to share important information about your health when meeting a new provider or transferring care.
+You can access our handout at seattlechildrens.org/pdf/PE3160.pdf